bfirner/roboarms/README.md

 The video is collected as a separate action because ros bags store video as invidual frames, which is space inefficient and a waste of time.

+## Replay

+Collected data can be replayed.
+By default the robot named 'arm2' is used, but that can be overriden in the arguments.
+To control 'arm2' using 'arm1' data, for example:
+> python3 replay_arm.py <rosbag> 60 --src_robot arm1 --control_calibration configs/arm1_calibration.yaml

 ## Labelling Data

 Running the labeller is simple.